 In celebration of the San Diego Chapter’s 50th Anniversary, in 2005 the Chapter hosted a Gala Celebration: “Out of Africa: Honoring Our Heritage.”
-Held at the Sheraton Marina San Diego Hotel, the Gala was attended by many members, Jacks, and friends from across the San Diego community.
+Held at the Sheraton Marina San Diego Hotel, the Gala was attended by many members, Jacks, and friends from throughout the San Diego community.

 Chartered Associates Chapter

 In February of 2014, the Associates Chapter, affectionately known as ‘Pink Pearls’ was chartered in a lovely ceremony performed by National Editor Regina Page.
-The ceremony was held in the home of San Diego Chapter President Angela Hilliard.
+The ceremony was held in the home of then San Diego Chapter President Angela Hilliard.

 60th Anniversary Luncheon